Meta-Paleo/Peer-Review-Transparency/manuscript.md

 * Were data collected and vetted by all, some, or just one of the authors?

+* How were the data recorded?

 * Were data obtained from previously published sources, or unpublished sources?

+* Were measurement data taken from distinct samples, or from one sample repeatedly?

-* Is justification given for data that were collected but not including in the final analyses?
+* Is justification given for data that were collected but excluded from the final analyses?

+* Where any exclusion criteria pre-established, or decided on after the data had been collected?

 * Are potential biases assessed and, if so, mitigated (e.g., publication bias, missing data, or selective reporting within studies)?

+* Has the sampling strategy been appropriately described, including the sampling procedure, methods used to predetermine the sample size (where relevant), or justification for why the sample size used is sufficient.

-* Is it clear how representative the data are of reality?
+* Is it clear how well representative the data are of reality?

 * Is it clear about how the data might change in the future based on new acquisitions or publications?
 As in, how stable are these data to future research?